StefanKruse/PC2RCHIVE/readme.txt

 Dr. Stefan Kruse, AWI Potsdam

 This application was built in R Studio using the Shiny package.
+R version: 4.3.0
+R package versions are listed in 'requirements.txt'.

 The following packages related to shiny were also used to build the program: shinythemes, fresh, shinyFiles, htmltools, markdown.

 The files listed are required for the application and must be saved in the same directory as the application:
+-'general_information.Rmd' - text of the landing page ('General information' tab)
+- png files that belong to the 'general_information.Rmd': 'GI_digital_elevation_models.png', 'GI_ground_classification.png', 'GI_tree_segmentation.png', 'GI_maps.png', 'GI_metadata.png'
--'general_information.txt' - text of the landing page ('General information' tab) -'references.txt' - list of references to be included in the final report ('maps.Rmd', 'maps_forPDF.Rmd') R markdown (Rmd) files to create reports:
+-'references.txt' - list of references to be included in the final report ('maps.Rmd', 'maps_forPDF.Rmd') R markdown (Rmd) files to create reports:
 -'reading_las.Rmd', 'reading_las_forPDF.Rmd'